top of page

 The mobile application was first rolled out at Lincoln’s flagship store in Shanghai.
 I did a training workshop with car dealers to guide them through the tool and gather immediate feedback.

-4 participants shared that presenting vehicle information on a phone felt awkward for shared viewing.
-This directly shifted the product strategy of client-facing features like vehicle comparison and configuration to a tablet experience better suited for collaborative sales conversations.
+A few participants found that presenting vehicle information on a phone felt awkward for shared viewing.
+This insight directly shifted the product strategy, moving client-facing features like vehicle comparison and configuration to a tablet experience better suited for collaborative sales conversations.

 Based on these early insights, the product demonstrated strong potential for continuous improvement.
 Lincoln planned to further monitor user performance before gradually expanding the rollout to additional branches.